In the 2-year AFFIRM pivotal trial:

 Copyright © 2013 Kappos L, et al; licensee Springer Nature is adapted under CC by 4.0.

-Rapid onset of efficacy demonstrated by 3-month ARRc
+Rapid onset of efficacy demonstrated by 3-month ARRa

 TYSABRI reduced ARR within 3 months vs placebo: